RIS reserves the right to change fees at any time.

 Welcome to Hebrew University!
 Please see instructions on how to pay below, and note that there are different procedures depending on your home country.

 Students from the US

 If you are from the US, you should pay all fees to the Office of Academic Affairs in New York, NY.
 Please check with this office regarding payment procedures.
 More information on payment procedures for US students.

 We’re committed to providing you and your family with a range of payment options, including credit card, cash, bank check, or bank transfer.
 Choose the option that works best for you.

-This transfer should be addressed to Hebrew University’s Rothberg International School and include the student’s name and student number.
-Bring a copy of this transaction to financial registration in Jerusalem.
+Please note: The transfer should specify The Hebrew University – Rothberg International School and include the student’s name and student number.
+A copy of this transaction must be brought to financial registration in Jerusalem.
 Please note that in cases where the RIS receives a reduced amount due to bank fees the student will be charged the difference.